Department Chair, Associate Professor and Director of the Women's Studies Program

 M.A., History, University of Tulsa

 B.S.B.A., University of Tulsa

 Amy L. Scott is an associate professor of history and the Director of Women’s and Gender Studies.
-She currently holds the Oglesby Professorship in American History.
 She is the co-editor, with Kathleen Brosnan, of City Dreams, Country Schemes: Community and Identity in the American West (2011).
 She has authored several essays on post-1945 U.S. urban history and social movements, and edits the Urban West Series at the University of Nevada Press.
-Dr. Scott is currently working on her monograph, City Republic of Boulder: Lifestyle Liberalism and the Politics of the Good Life and is researching a second short book on the history of urban agriculture.
+Dr. Scott is currently working two book projects: City Republic of Boulder: Lifestyle Liberalism and the Politics of the Good Life and ‘Give Me A Nation of Great Mothers’: Congresswoman Alice Robertson and the Politics of Conservative Maternalism.

 - WGS 200 Introduction to Women’s and Gender Studies

 - WGS 300 Internship in Women’s and Gender Studies

 - WGS 400 Research in Women’s and Gender Studies

 - HIS 201 Violence, Crime, and Punishment in U.S. History